 Sailing Stretches and Flexibility Exercises

-Sailing stretching exercises to improve your performance and do away with sailing injuries for good.
+Sailing stretches to improve your performance and do away with sailing injuries for good.

 Sailing can open up a world of new experiences for you.
 It is also the ultimate in aerobic exercises and strength training as you fight the wind for control of your sails.
 It can be pursued as an individual sport, a team sport, or just as a whole lot of fun for the family.

 Sailing has a long history.
 The first known sailboat was made thousands of years ago.
 The boats have changed greatly over the years, making use of a host of different masts, sails and keel designs.

 The only constant is that a sailboat must rely on the wind to move.
 The first boats to use sails were of Egyptian design, used primarily for trade and travel.
 The Romans were the first to take that design for their own use, changing and enlarging it to use in battle in their quest for dominance.

 Irrespective of whether your craft has one hull or two, one sail or many, it will require all of the upper body strength you can muster to master the steering of it.
 From the keel to the mainsail, your upper torso, including your shoulders, arms and abdominal muscles are going to play a major role in the operation of a sailboat.